Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Below we’ll look closer at different types of popular plant-based protein products, and give you tips for deciding which is best for you.

 Why are plant proteins beneficial?
 We all need a certain amount of “essential” amino acids/protein every day to facilitate functions such as building and repairing tissues, making enzymes and hormones, and keeping our bones, muscles, cartilage and skin healthy.
+Because vegan collagen doesn't exist, plant protein is also important because it helps support collagen synthesis.

 Can you build muscle with vegan protein powder?
 Yes, you can, assuming you also consume an overall healthy diet and stay physically active in a way that helps you build or maintain muscle mass.
 For example, combining a strength-training program with a healthy vegan diet that is supplemented with plant-based protein powder is a great way to work towards building more strength.